arungudelli/python.shiksha/content/en/tips/count-occurrences-of-a-list-item-in-python.md

 ## Conclusion

-As we come to the end of this article, in this we discovered various methods on how to count for the occurrences of a list item in python and the various ways to get an optimal solution to the problem.
+As we come to the end of this article, in this we discovered various methods on how to count for the occurrences of a list item in Python and the various ways to get an optimal solution to the problem.